Butter Sauce

 Understanding the key chemical compounds helps explain why butter sauce pairs well with certain ingredients.

-Short-chain fatty acid providing subtle tangy note and contributing to digestibility; increases in concentration during browning
+Short-chain fatty acid providing subtle tangy note and supporting digestive enzyme activity; contributes to butter's characteristic rich aroma

 Quick Tips